Motivating Bureaucrats: Autonomy vs. Performance Pay for Public Procurement in Pakistan

 Details of the intervention

-The first received financial bonuses for good procurement performance based on the quality of goods purchased relative to the price paid.
-The bonuses ranged from zero to two times a DDO’s monthly salary.
+- Pay- for- performance: Another group received financial rewards for good procurement performance based on the quality of goods purchased relative to the price paid.
+The bonuses ranged from zero to two times a PO’s monthly salary.
 A special committee was tasked with evaluating performance using a new digital system described below and ranking procurement officers.
 POs assigned to this group received performance pay based on these rankings twice a year.

-The third received both the performance pay and the higher levels of purchasing discretion.
+- Autonomy & pay-for-performance: The third group received both higher levels of purchasing discretion and performance pay.

 Results and policy lessons